The Ultimate Guide to the Freelance Success You Deserve

 You’re talented.
 And you’re smart.
 So why is freelance success so hard?

 The problem is, you probably don’t know much about running a business.

 You’ve been busy building your skills and your experience as a freelance writer or freelance editor (or as another type of freelancer).

 But freelancing is a business.
 So you need to be a businessperson too.

-And effective marketing is a key part of running any business.
+And client-focused marketing is a key part of running a a freelance business.

 Because clients don’t just fall into our laps if we’re good at what we do.